Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Parameter Space Optimization of IGL NN Using Evolution Strategy in IGL

-Since the ES algorithm is a parameter space algorithm, we pre-train some parts of the NGM NN to reduce the number of parameters of the NN to be trained by the ES.
-Specifically, the state embedding and the predictors are pre-trained using unsupervised learning and supervised learning, respectively, as shown in the appendix.
-Consequently, these parameters in the NGM NN are fixed after pre-training, while only the parameters in the EGNN are updated by the ES.
+The ES iterates in the following steps: 1) generate a new candidate IGL NN by adding Gaussian noise to the current parameters; 2) receive a reward signal given this candidate NN; 2) approximate the update direction of the current parameters and the noise variances according to the reward signal.
+Since the ES algorithm is a parameter space algorithm, we pre-train some parts of the IGL NN to reduce the number of parameters of the NN to be trained by the ES.
+Specifically, the state embedding and the predictors are pre-trained using unsupervised learning and supervised learning, respectively, as explained in Appendix C. Consequently, these parameters in the IGL NN are fixed after pre-training, while only the parameters in the EGNN are updated by the ES.
 The detailed implementation of the ES is presented as follows.